smclt30p/libmsys/README.md

-# libmssys - Patch ms-sys source package to shared library
+# libmsys - Patch ms-sys source package to shared library

 How to build: